iftikhar8/thesis/chapters/discussion/docs/discussion.md

 @sandve2013 produced ten rules of reproducibility for computational research, which all apply to studies involving a biophysical model.
 Most are intuitive, such as tracking exactly how results were obtained, automating as many steps as possible, and using version control for scripts, code & software.
 Others are not thought about as often, like recording the seed used for random number generators, which was not seen amongst the connectivity studies.
 The most visible facet to a researcher reading a published study is Rule 10; "all input data, scripts, versions, parameters, and intermediate results should be made publicly and easily accessible" [@sandve2013].
 Ignoring the reporting of the random number seed and providing access to source code, only 34% of the studies in our review could be considered reproducible.

 Transparency is difficult when performing complex modelling because of all the parameters used.
 In our review, there were many common and rectifiable omissions that prevented reproducibility, deduced while inspecting the methods and the supporting information (if available).
 12% of the studies did not mention the years used for their oceanographic model in their simulation.
 34% did not mention the time-step used when advecting the particles in their model.
 69% mentioned using diffusion in their model, but only 51% of these published the diffusion coefficient used.
 When mortality was implemented into the biophysical model, 25% of these studies either did not include the mortality curve or rate used.
 It is advised, where possible, to use oceanographic models that are freely available to the public.
-Fortunately, this is happening more, whether it is government funded ocean models becoming available through legislative requirements or studies using open hydrodynamics models such as the Regional Ocean Modeling System (ROMS) or the Princeton Ocean Model (POM), which can be coupled with higher resolution models for specific site locations.
+Fortunately, this is happening more, whether it is government funded ocean models becoming available through legislative requirements or studies using open hydrodynamics models such as the Regional Ocean Modelling System (ROMS) or the Princeton Ocean Model (POM), which can be coupled with higher resolution models for specific site locations.
 Transparency amongst models (providing source code) allows for other researchers without the necessary coding skills to utilise the system.
-There are several examples of this already [e.g. Icthyop [@lett2008], CMS [@paris2013], MGET @roberts2010], suggesting popular support for model reuse amongst the community.
+There are several examples of this already [e.g. Ichthyop [@lett2008], CMS [@paris2013], MGET @roberts2010], suggesting popular support for model reuse amongst the community.

 Complexity in biophysical models derives from coupling two distinct models, biological and physical, creating an additive effect on the number of input parameters.
 However, it is impossible to reproduce a biophysical connectivity study without all of these parameters, hence the importance of publishing these parameters along with the results.
 The strong trend towards supplementary information in journals allows for publication of these parameters without obscuring the primary scientific message.
 The cost of reproducible research for biophysical studies is minimal, many free online repositories exist for both source code and data, two popular examples being GitHub (http://github.com) and Dryad (http://datadryad.org).
 Only two studies in the review uploaded their data using such a portal, both choosing to use Dryad.
 Several journals are also making reproducibility a requirement and providing mechanisms for online storage of data (e.g. PLOS Biology).